signalogic/SigSRF_SDK/pktlib_readme.md

 <a name="PcapAPIStructs"></a>
 ## Pcap API Structs

-Following are pcap file and record header structs used in DSOpenPcap(), DSReadPcap(),and DSWritePcap() APIs.
+Following are pcap and pcapng file and record header structs used in DSOpenPcap(), DSReadPcap(),and DSWritePcap() APIs.

 <a name="pcapfilehdrStruct"></a>
 ```c++